-Enroll in a Clinical Study
+Enroll in a Clinical Study or Trial

 Studies recruiting research subjects

 This is a Phase 3 clinical trial sponsored by Fulcrum Therapeutics to evaluate the safety and efficacy of losmapimod in treating patients with Facioscapulohumeral Muscular Dystrophy (FSHD) over 48 weeks.
 Watch this video from our FSHD University webinar series describing losmapimod, data from the Phase 2 trial, and an overview of the Phase 3 trial.
 Visit clinicaltrials.gov and scroll to the bottom for a list of sites that are recruiting volunteers.

 This the largest natural study to date of FSHD.
 It is open to patients of all ages and abilities.
 The primary goals are to collect motor and functional outcomes specific to FSHD over time.
 By collecting measures specific to FSHD, this will help ensure the best level of clinical care is being provided.
 Also, the study is aimed at speeding up drug development by gaining a better understanding of how having FSHD impacts motor function and other health outcomes (i.e. breathing, wheelchair use, etc.) and how big a change in motor function would be clinically meaningful to those with FSHD.
 The assessments are done during a regular doctor's visit at one of the participating sites, in order to lower barriers to participation and diversify the population of volunteers.
 More information.